Timeline of the Syrian civil war (May–August 2011): 10 August

 The Syrian Observatory for Human Rights claimed one dead and 13 wounded by army operations, backed by one dozen armoured vehicles, in the northwestern towns of Sarmin and Taftanaz.
 Meanwhile, the military appeared to conclude the siege of Hama, withdrawing 40 APCs loaded with cheering soldiers from the city centre, according to a journalist on a government-organised tour.
 Turkish Prime Minister Recep Tayyip Erdoğan lauded the withdrawal and media access, both of which Davutoğlu had urged the previous day, as "a sign that our initiative is producing results".
 However, later in the day the Syrian government decided to put tanks back into Hama, and canceled the withdrawal.
 The government also announced its withdrawal from Ariha.
 Seventeen people were killed and 20 more injured by Syrian troops in Homs after the army opened fire on protesters, activists told the Agence France-Presse by telephone.

 Syrian Ambassador to the United Nations Bashar Jaafari compared the situation in Syria to the ongoing English riots and said that just as in the United Kingdom and other countries, the Syrian government was democratically elected and not a "regime".
 The UK's representative sharply rebuked Jaafari's argument, saying, "In Syria, you have a situation where thousands of unarmed civilians are being attacked and many of them killed.
 That comparison made by the Syrian ambassador is ludicrous."

 In a step The New York Times deemed previously unthinkable, 41 former Ba'ath and current government officials announced an initiative for political transition, and urged an end to the military crackdown on protestors.
 They were led by Mohammed Salman, a former minister of information with intimate ties to the Assads.

 11 August

 A resident of Saraqeb, a town near the Turkish border, reported that over 60 vehicles, about 14 of which were reportedly tanks or APCs, entered the town.
 According to the report, Syrian soldiers began firing randomly and detaining residents en masse.
-The opposition Local Co-ordination Committees corroborated the report.
+The opposition Local Coordination Committees corroborated the report.
 In Qusayr in Homs Governorate, eleven people were reported killed as the army stormed the town.
 Two more residents of Hama were killed, according to Avaaz.
 The town of al-Musayfrah in Daraa governorate was the site of military operations at dawn.
 The army also shelled at least two neighbourhoods in Deir ez-Zour, Avaaz reported.

 More mass Friday protests are planned by the Syrian opposition, this time under the title "Friday of 'We will not bow except for God'".